clojurebridge-minneapolis/track1-chatter/README.md

 Now let's change the app's main page from "Hello, World" to something a little more chatty.

-First, let's create and checkout a new branch called, ```view-messages```."
+First, let's create and checkout a new branch called, `view-messages`."

-We need to write code that will generate html so we're going to use a library called "hiccup".
+We need to write code that will generate HTML.
+To do this, we're going to use a library called `hiccup`.
 Adding a new library requires two steps:

-1) Add the library to the dependency section of the ```project.clj``` file.
+1) Add the library to the dependency section of the `project.clj` file.
    This tell lein that your program needs another program.

    Adding hiccup makes ours look like: